jhund/filterrific/README.md

 ===========

-Filterrific is a Rails Engine plugin that makes it easy to filter, search, and sort to your ActiveRecord lists:
+Filterrific is a Rails Engine plugin that makes it easy to filter, search, and sort your ActiveRecord lists:

 ***